Breastfeeding success is possible. Here, Singapore doctors and lactation consultants share tips and advice to help you get off to a good start.

 1. Never too soon

-If you can, allow your new arrival to latch on to the breasts within the first hour after birth, says Sarah Ho-Lim, a lactation consultant at the Department of Obstetrics and Gynaecology at National University Hospital.
+If you can, allow your new baby to latch on to the breasts within the first hour after birth, says Sarah Ho-Lim, a lactation consultant at the Department of Obstetrics and Gynaecology at National University Hospital.
 Her suckling reflex is strongest during this time and will make breastfeeding easier thereafter.
-Such skin-to-skin contact also allows both you and Baby to bond immediately.
+Such skin-to-skin contact also allows both you and your precious bundle to bond immediately.

 2. Find your fit